 Differences in your DNA that make up the CYP2D6 gene can change how well you are able to break down certain medicines.
 If you break down a medicine too fast or too slowly, this may cause a bad reaction to the medicine.
 By testing your DNA (with a pharmacogenetic test), we may find DNA differences that can allow us to predict how well your CYP2D6 enzyme will work.
 The result of this test will guide your doctor to choose the correct dose of medicine to give you.
 The results of your CYP2D6 test will place you into one of four groups:

 - Poor metabolizers – People in this group have little or no active CYP2D6 enzyme.
 People who are poor metabolizers break down some medicines slowly and are likely to need altered doses or even a different medicine in some cases.
 About 10 percent of people are poor metabolizers.

-- Intermediate metabolizers – People in this group break down some medicines at a rate in between the poor and extensive metabolizers.
+- Intermediate metabolizers – People in this group break down some medicines at a rate in between the poor and normal metabolizers.
 About 10 percent of people are intermediate metabolizers.

-- Extensive metabolizer – People in this group have normal working CYP2D6 enzymes.
-About 78 percent of people are extensive metabolizers.
+- Normal metabolizers – People in this group have normal working CYP2D6 enzymes.
+About 78 percent of people are normal metabolizers.